RoxanaC90/BDD_Testing_Project/README.md

 - Check that the Logo eMAG is displayed

-- Check an email without @
+- Check that an error message is displayed when the user enters an mail without @

 - Check "Camp obligatoriu" message is displayed when the user tries to log in without providing an email
 - Check the functionality of the redirection to the Login Page "https://auth.emag.ro/user/login"